 Depending on the nature of a business, it will either produce a product (such as a manufacturer) or complete an operation (such as a construction contractor) that will eventually leave the control of the insured.
-This coverage applies to liability arising out of the product or completed operation once the product or completed operation has left the insured's control.
+This coverage applies to liability arising out of the product or completed operation once the product or completed operation once the product or completed operation bas left the insured's control.
 It is included in CGL forms.
 There are limitations and frequent attempts by insurers to restrict the coverage even further through endorsements.